Mcherchi/lotto-game/README.md

 ```

+### 8. Winnings

-7. **Winnings**: The game calculates the winnings for each ticket based on the type of bet, the amount of money and the number of matching numbers.
+The game calculates the winnings for each ticket based on the type of bet, the amount of money and the number of matching numbers.
 Finally, it prints the details of the win

 ```
 You played 2 tickets, details on winnings are below